-Let’s be real, if someone asks an Account Manager to explain their role, most would say, “I am responsible for keeping strong, positive relationships in a customer account, solving their issues or questions that arise with our company, and ensuring our revenues continue as our customer.”
+Let’s be real: If someone asks an Account Manager to explain their role, most would say, “I am responsible for keeping strong, positive relationships in a customer account, solving their issues or questions that arise with our company, and ensuring our revenues continue as our customer.”
 Traditionally, Account Management has been characterized by having lunch, golf, or dinner with important, yet favorite, customer contacts.
 There is the annual “dance” around the contract renewal or price increases and the occasional opportunity to put on our capes and play “Super Hero” when issues arise.

-Yet today, companies around the globe and across industries are complaining about their lack of revenue growth in their customer base, even more loudly than low new logo growth.
+Yet today, companies around the globe and across industries are complaining about their lack of revenue growth in their customer base even more loudly than low new logo growth.
 Why is this?
-Especially when they have specific roles dedicated to account management, even with multiple levels like Strategic, Global or Key Account Managers.
+Especially when they have specific roles dedicated to account management, even with multiple levels like Strategic, Global, or Key Account Managers.

 So, what do Account Managers need to do differently?
-Customers today expect their Account Managers to deliver thought leadership, provide advice in their area of specialization, and demonstrate real value that improves their company.
+Customers today expect their Account Managers to deliver thought leadership, provide advice in their specialization, and demonstrate real value that improves their company.
 To do this, you must shift to a proactive approach to support your customers.

 Proactive Account Management requires different behaviors, activities, and even different skills.

-Relationship and Political Strategy: Every Account Manager should have a documented relationship and political strategy.
-It should identify the relationship with each key current and targeted stakeholder, outline the power and influence that person has in the decision-making process, his/her Personal Agenda(s), and whether they are aligned with any competitors.
+- Relationship and Political Strategy: Every Account Manager should have a documented relationship and political strategy.
+It should identify the relationship with each key current and targeted stakeholder, outline the power and influence that person has in the decision-making process, their Personal Agenda(s), and whether they are aligned with competitors.
 These should be consistently evaluated within your organization and evidence-based.
 The most critical piece is the strategy and execution plan to create and leverage Partner Allies in the account.

 - Executive Briefings: Executive Briefings held with the right customer audience (both the right level and breadth of function) are extremely effective in strengthening relationships and driving new business.
 Focused on a combination of industry thought leadership for typical business challenges and unique goals of the account, they should be held at least annually.
 (Preferably at one of your showcase locations where customer executives can meet your executives and experience the royal treatment.)